What are the essential research strategies for students?

 Debates are a great way to illustrate the power of research in practical terms – and they are a lot of fun to boot!

 In this activity, organize students into debating groups of three.
 Assign each pair of groups a debate motion and a position.
 Students will then need to go away and research their topic thoroughly before writing their speeches and delivering their arguments.
-To find out more on how to prepare a debate-winning speech, check out our article on the topic here.
+To learn more about preparing a debate-winning speech, check out our article on the topic here.

 “A goal without a plan is just a wish.”